-When sexual harassment at work starts negatively affecting your professional and personal life, contact the New York City, New Jersey and Philadelphia employment attorneys at the Derek Smith Law Group.
-For years, we have fought back against unfair treatment in the workplace.
-Call us today at 800-807-2209.
-Our sexual harassment lawyers serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania, and Florida.
+When sexual harassment at work starts negatively affecting your professional and personal life, contact the New York City, New Jersey, Philadelphia, Miami, and Los Angeles employment attorneys at the Derek Smith Law Group.
+For more than 25 years, we have fought back against unfair treatment in the workplace.
+Call us today at 800-807-2209 for a free consultation.

 - Hostile Work Environment

 - Unwelcome Request For Sex

 - Gay and Lesbian Sexual Harassment

 - Stalking in the Workplace

 - Criminal Sexual Conduct

 - Sexual Joking